 Google has officially launched a white variant of its new Nexus 7 Android tablet through the Google Play Store, but the device isn't available in Australia just yet.

-German supermarket chain Aldi will sell an 8in Android tablet with 3G capabilities for $169 from Wednesday, 21 August, it has advertised.
+German supermarket chain Aldi will sell a Wi-Fi, 8in Android tablet for just $129 from Wednesday, 4 December, it has advertised.

 Latest News Articles

 - Oracle slashes Larry Ellison's stock options following shareholder discontent

 - Microsoft faces anti-monopoly probe in China over Windows, Office